Guide on Software Development for the Renewable Energy Sector

 In this article, we talk about renewable energy software that is being developed and deployed across different sectors (wind, solar, geothermal, bioenergy, hydropower and marine), go through opportunities and challenges from a software development perspective and mention a few next-gen solutions to look into for inspiration.

-Why building renewable energy software?
+Why start building renewable energy software?

 More and more countries, communities and individual companies set goals for minimizing their carbon footprint and increasing the share of renewables in their power supply.
 Many factors contribute to this trend.